• Skip to primary navigation

 Manuel Antonio National Park is one of the best national parks in Costa Rica for hiking, wildlife and beaches.
 Although small in size, this park offers some of the most stunning tropical rainforest and beach landscapes in the country.

-If you plan to visit one of Costa Rica’s most popular national parks, here is our guide to Manuel Antonio National Park.
+If you plan to visit Costa Rica’s arguably most popular national park, here is our guide to Manuel Antonio National Park.

 Manuel Antonio National Park is in Manuel Antonio in the Central Pacific in the Puntarenas province, 170 kilometers (105 miles) from San Jose.